ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ## 5. Go to a browser and type in the URL

 Copy and paste the url containing `127.0.0.1` into your browser.
-FOr example:
+For example:

 ```
 http://127.0.0.1:8888/tree?token=b38528f4614743bdcac6e02c07cffabddd285007769d7d58